Food safety gifts

 Prevent cross-contamination by using different colored cutting boards for different foods.
 For example, cut raw meat, poultry and fish on a red board; prepare raw fruits and vegetables on a green board; and slice bread on a yellow board.
 Plastic, tempered glass or other non-porous boards are easier to clean and sanitize than wood because you can put them into the dishwasher for better cleaning and sanitizing.

 Washing and scrubbing fruits and vegetables under running water is important to keeping food safe.
-An extra colander or two may save time and help prevent cross-contamination.
+Use a produce brush to scrub fruits and vegetables with firm skins to remove dirt and bacteria.
+An extra colander and produce brush may save time and help prevent cross-contamination.
 Consider buying them in a variety of sizes.